moogacs/docs.buf.build/docs/bsr/overview.md

 ## Documentation

-Every push to the BSR autogenerates documentation.
+Every push to the BSR generates documentation.
 You may browse the documentation section of a repository by navigating to the `Docs` tab.

 For more information, see [Generated documentation](documentation).